Derwen College is very proud of the award nominations we receive.

 Staff and students achieve regular successes in different fields.
 Here are just some of of our recent achievements:

-Derwen College has been shortlisted for the Specialist provider of the year category in the 2019 Tes Fe Awards 2019.
+Derwen College was shortlisted for the Specialist Provider of the Year category in the 2019 Tes Fe Awards 2019.

 Derwen College & Severn Dee Travel partnership shortlisted in the Community Rail Awards 2018 for involvement in the Chester Shrewsbury Rail Partnership & the Gobowen Area Improvement Project (GAIP) – Gobowen Station Open Day & BIG Pop Up Shops.